What is an Infrared Sauna?

 Sauna Time & Activites

 It’s recommended that you start with a short duration and build upwards, starting with a 10-20 minutes session after your first break a sweat and having sessions every other day.
 Also, it’s recommended your session not last longer than 60 minutes.
-During your session you can stretch, this helps to increase body flexibility,
+During your session you can stretch, this helps to increase body flexibility, range of motion and reduces chronic stiffness.
+Massaging congested, “knotty” and generally sore areas will alleviate soreness, pain and tightness.

 Cool Down & Shower